 When you are looking for an unsecured loan, you have to be realistic in your expectations.
 Even if a particular lending institution advertises a great interest rate on personal loans, that doesn’t mean you qualify for it.
 The very first thing a loan officer will look at is your credit score; this is as inevitable as compound interest and taxes.

 The following table offers a very rough guide to how your credit rating affects your interest rate.
-These numbers can vary considerably depending on economic conditions, your personal circumstances, any prior experiences with specific lenders and even the phase of the moon.
+These numbers can vary considerably depending on economic conditions, your personal circumstances, any prior experiences with specific lenders (such as Cash Net USA, etc.) and even the phase of the moon.

 How to Get a Personal Loan as Quickly and Cheaply as Possible

 - Just using one of the loan aggregators we’ve listed here is already a good first step.
 If you choose a financial institution you already have a long-standing account with, they may offer you a special rate…but this isn’t necessarily the case, so check out all your options.

 - Keep an eye out for “hidden” fees, including application, origination and monthly fees.
 Many loans also involve late payment and early-payoff penalties.
 These aren’t really hidden – by law, the lending institution has to disclose them to you – but many people don’t bother reading the fine print.
 The APR rate includes normal fees, but penalties may mean you end up paying more.